dreamportdev/Osdev-Notes/98_Drivers/Timers.md

     *config_reg |= used_route << 9;
     *config_reg |= 1ul << 2;
     //you should configure the io apic routing here.
-    //this interrupt will appear on the pin `used_route`.
+    //this interrupt will appear on the pin 'used_route'.

     volatile uint64_t* counter_reg = hpet_regs + 0xF0;
     uint64_t target = *counter_reg + (femtos / hpet_period);